-A strong advocate for inclusion and increasing diversity within the creative arts industry, Ngaio has been working on making the music scene more accessible through DJ collective Booty Bass which was started in 2018 as a way to provide a platform for more female DJ’s and speaks honestly about her experience as a mixed race female in her recent Ep – We Fly.
+A strong advocate for inclusion and increasing diversity within the creative arts industry, Ngaio has been working on making the music and festival scenes more accessible through DJ collective Booty Bass which was started in 2018 as a way to provide a platform for more female and non binary DJ’s and speaks honestly about her experience as a mixed race female in her recent Ep – We Fly.

 Aside from her inclusive work, Ngaio works as a writer having written many opinion pieces as a columnist for Bristol 24/7 as well as music reviews.
-2020 will see her exercising her artistic reviewing skills alongside her travel writing whilst covering the Lagos Theatre Festival for the British Arts Council in February which also spawned a 15 minute spoken word audio piece for BBC Arts on the experience.
+2020 saw her exercising her artistic reviewing skills alongside her travel writing whilst covering the Lagos Theatre Festival for the British Arts Council in February which also spawned a 15 minute spoken word audio piece for BBC Arts on the experience.

 In 2020 she also presented Monumental: Black Bristol after Colston for BBC World looking at the aftermath of the statue coming down and interviewing those working to tackle racial inequality in the city such as Mayor Marvin Rees, Superintendent Andy Bennett, and Lord Mayor Cleo Lake.